Michael Kum: Career

-In 1976, Mr Kum co-founded Offshore Equipment Pte Ltd to charter offshore support vessels and barges to the oil and gas exploration, development and production industry in the Middle East and South East Asia.
-Mr Kum was responsible for the development and expansion of Offshore Equipment Pte Ltd. By 1994, under Mr Kum's leadership, Miclyn Holdings Pte Ltd, the holding company of Offshore Equipment Pte.
+In 1976, Kum co-founded Offshore Equipment Pte Ltd to charter offshore support vessels and barges to the oil and gas exploration, development and production industry in the Middle East and South East Asia.
+Kum was responsible for the development and expansion of Offshore Equipment Pte Ltd. By 1994, under Kum's leadership, Miclyn Holdings Pte Ltd, the holding company of Offshore Equipment Pte.
 Ltd, owned 10 offshore support vessels and barges.
 Miclyn Holdings Pte Ltd expanded its operations over time, and was consolidated and renamed Miclyn Offshore Pte Ltd ("Miclyn Offshore") in 2004.

-In 2005, Mr Kum spearheaded the strategic acquisition of a shipyard in Batam, Indonesia and in 2006, led the expansion of Miclyn Offshore to India.
-Mr Kum was an Executive Director in Miclyn Express Offshore ("MEO") from 2007 to 2009, the new entity set up pursuant to the majority sale of Miclyn Offshore and its group of companies to a Macquarie ahead of the IPO of the business on the ASX.
-In 2009, Mr Kum set up Grandline International Limited for investment holding purposes, with a focus on real estate hospitality investments.
+In 2005, Kum spearheaded the strategic acquisition of a shipyard in Batam, Indonesia and in 2006, led the expansion of Miclyn Offshore to India.
+Kum was an Executive Director in Miclyn Express Offshore ("MEO") from 2007 to 2009, the new entity set up pursuant to the majority sale of Miclyn Offshore and its group of companies to a Macquarie ahead of the IPO of the business on the ASX.
+In 2009, Kum set up Grandline International Limited for investment holding purposes, with a focus on real estate hospitality investments.
 M&L Hospitality is wholly owned by Grandline International Limited.

-Mr Kum has been instrumental in spearheading the growth and development of Grandline International Limited and its related entities in the real estate hospitality sector.
-Since 2009, under Mr Kum's leadership, the M&L Group has become a major hotel owner with 12 properties in Australia, Japan, London, New Zealand and Singapore.
+Kum has been instrumental in spearheading the growth and development of Grandline International Limited and its related entities in the real estate hospitality sector.
+Since 2009, under Kum's leadership, the M&L Group has become a major hotel owner with 12 properties in Australia, Japan, London, New Zealand and Singapore.
+In 2025, the M&L Group acquired grand Hotel Maria in Helsinki, Finland.